 That's why we do what we do.

 Founded: November 1996

-To promote neighborhood safety by patrolling the community and contacting police or proper authorities when action is required.
+To promote neighborhood safety by patrolling the community and contacting the police or proper authorities when action is required.

-To assess community problems through the use of problem solving techniques.
+To assess community problems through the use of problem-solving techniques.

 Each member of our volunteer group usually gives one day/evening per month to patrol.
 We assist the police by being additional “eyes and ears”.
-We patrol with a partner cruising up and down the streets and alleys, around parks, taking note of suspicious activity, graffiti, potholes, abandoned vehicles, street/alley light outages, garbage carts without lids, overgrown weeds, etc. We support our police and victims of crimes by attending court cases relevant to Beat 812 through the 008th District's Court Advocacy program.
+We patrol with a partner cruising up and down the streets and alleys, around parks, taking note of the suspicious activity, graffiti, potholes, abandoned vehicles, street/alley light outages, garbage carts without lids, overgrown weeds, etc. We support our police and victims of crimes by attending court cases relevant to Beat 812 through the 008th District's Court Advocacy program.

 Over the past 27 years as an organized watch group, we have submitted thousands of city services for attention.
 This may seem insignificant to some, but if you travel through other neighborhoods throughout the city that are plagued with graffiti, abandoned houses, potholes, garbage on the streets, and alley/street light outages, you probably feel unsafe as you travel through that area.
 You may also notice that there aren’t drug dealers/gang members hanging out on our corners or in front of an abandoned house.
 There may be abandoned houses in our neighborhood because of the downturn in the economy; they are not open and unsecured.
 We won’t allow that to occur in our community!